 FHIR Implementation Guide Registry

-As the name implies, the site features a collection of FHIR Implementation Guides that developers of new health IT solutions and other stakeholders can use to find an IG to set their project on FHIR.
+As the name implies, the site features a collection of Implementation Guides that developers of new health IT solutions and other stakeholders can use to find an IG to set their project on FHIR.

 The FHIR IG Registry includes only the Creating & Publishing FHIR Packages the FHIR community balloted for.
 That is a main peculiarity of the FHIR standard since it was the first standard for the healthcare industry designed by developers, not clinicians.
 The website includes the existing IGs available for browsing by filters (e.g., by country, release, product, contents, category, etc.).

-The FHIR IG registry is the first website to check when considering leveraging the FHIR standard and see the IGs from the National Base category to discover FHIR implementation journeys for countries such as the U.S. Also, on the website, you will find recommendations on which tools to use for creating your own HL7 FHIR Implementation Guide.
+The FHIR IG registry is the first website to check when considering leveraging the FHIR standard and see the IGs from the National Base category to discover FHIR implementation journeys for countries such as the U.S.

 Need an FHIR IG example?